kramble/FPGA-Blakecoin-Miner/README.txt

 the fpgaminer bitcoin thread https://bitcointalk.org/index.php?topic=9047.0 and ngzhang for his Icarus/Lancelot boards and github.
 Not forgetting bluedragon747 for blakecoin!

-The code is at a very early stage of development, but currently achieves around 66MHash/s (theoretical) on the dual-LX150 lancelot board with 12 cores per fpga, clocked at 50MHz.
+The code currently achieves around 450MHash/s at 75Mhz on the dual-LX150 lancelot board.

-Considerable improvement should be possible with additional cores (for which there is plenty of spare LUT resource, but useage is currently restricted by the need for ISE build optimisation) and/or altenative pipelining schemes.